 Sometimes surgery may be indicated for some vomiting dogs.
 Surgery is useful to remove objects that are obstructing or harming the stomach and intestines, untwist a bloated stomach, biopsy the stomach and intestinal wall, visually inspect and take biopsy samples of internal organs, remove a malfunctioning gallbladder or infected uterus, excise or biopsy a tumor, remove an enlarged spleen … the list goes on!

 Specialized testing is also needed in some cases in order to diagnose specific diseases.
 Tests to rule out Addison’s disease, evaluate kidney and liver function, check thyroid hormone levels, and rule out fecal parasites and bacterial infections all provide valuable information- even if the result is negative or normal!
 Some issues call for advanced imaging like CT scan or MRI to characterize complicated conditions as well.
 Each of these tests will yield helpful results and further narrow down a diagnosis.
-Not quite sure how to pay for some of these advanced treatments and tests?
-Consider using your Pet Emergency Fund or Pet Insurance for these situations.

 Hoping For The Best!